If you’ve arrived at this page without taking the Enneagram Personality Test, you can take the test at this link.

 - Enneagram Three with a Four-Wing: “The Professional”

-Key Motivations: Want to be affirmed, to distinguish themselves from others, to have attention, to be admired, and to impress others.
+Key Motivations: To be affirmed, to distinguish themselves from others, to have attention, to be admired, and to impress others.

 The Meaning of the Arrows (in brief)